 - On the New VPN Connection blade, click OK at the bottom of the blade to begin creating your virtual network gateway.
 A VPN gateway can take up to 45 minutes to complete, depending on the gateway sku that you select.

 Certificates are used by Azure to authenticate VPN clients for Point-to-Site VPNs.
 You upload the public key information of the root certificate to Azure.
 The public key is then considered 'trusted'.
 Client certificates must be generated from the trusted root certificate, and then installed on each client computer in the Certificates-Current User/Personal certificate store.
 The certificate is used to authenticate the client when it initiates a connection to the VNet.
-For more information about generating and installing certificates, see Certificates for Point-to-Site.

 After creating the root certificate, you export the public certificate data (not the private key) as a Base-64 encoded X.509 .cer file.
 You then upload the public certificate data from the root certificate to Azure.